Liendea/Login_Page_2/README.md

+# Log in page

-# This is a school project
+# This is a school project: F25D YH-Borås

-# This project uses HTML, CSS and Javascript
+### This project uses HTML, CSS and Javascript